microsoft/mu_tiano_platforms/Platforms/QemuQ35Pkg/Docs/Development/debugging.md

 start Windbg bound to the EXDI interface.

-Once Windbg is connected, following the instruction in the readme, the symbols and source can be loaded by scanning memory for images using the image scan command.
+Once Windbg is connected, following the instruction in the readme, the symbols and source can be loaded.
+This is most easily done using the [UEFI debugger extension](../../../../UefiDbgExt/readme.md).
+This can also be done manually by scanning memory for images using the image scan command.
 For example:

     kd> r rip
     rip=000000007d1fc64b